databio/bds_hackathon/README.md

 Pipeline development links:
 * [Looper](http://looper.readthedocs.io/) - my python package that submits pipelines to clusters
 * [Pypiper](http://pypiper.readthedocs.io/) - my python package for building pipelines

+Notes on approaches taken:
+* In two scRNA-seq cancer studies, groups identified tumor malignancy/state using CNV analysis of scRNA-seq data (average of normalized expression levels over relatively large streches of the genome).
+This tended to be followed by unsupervised clustering and expression of key marker genes to identify cell types.
+One group identified critical/disease distinguishing genes by their principal component loadings/correlation to PC1, PC2 or PC3.
+This last step is where supverised machine learning approaches could do a better job.